KTLE-LD: Sale to Gray Television

 On June 25, 2018, Atlanta-based Gray Television, owner of CBS affiliate KOSA-TV (channel 7), announced it had reached an agreement with Raycom to merge their respective broadcasting assets (consisting of Raycom's 63 existing owned-and/or-operated television stations, including KWES and KWAB, and Gray's 93 television stations) under Gray's corporate umbrella.
 The cash-and-stock merger transaction valued at $3.6 billion—in which Gray shareholders would acquire preferred stock currently held by Raycom—required divestment of either KOSA or KWES due to FCC ownership regulations prohibiting common ownership of two of the four highest-rated stations in a single market (as well as more than two stations in any market).
 As part of the deal, KWES was divested, but KTLE-LP was retained, with its digital simulcast moving to a subchannel of Gray's KOSA-TV.
 The sale was approved on December 20, and was completed on January 2, 2019.
 Subsequently, KTLE turned off its analog signal and began digital operations.

 Programming

 KTLE broadcasts programming from Telemundo, but unlike most low-power television stations, it also features Spanish-language local newscasts, produced by KOSA, which air Monday through Friday at 11 a.m., 4:30 p.m., 5 p.m. and 10 p.m.

+On October 10, 2022, KTLE started broadcasting a morning newscast, Noticias Telemundo Texas, which aired weekdays from 5 to 7 a.m.
+The program was produced out of KXTX-TV's studios in Fort Worth.
+The show was launched on September 26.
+On November 1, 2024, Noticias Telemundo Texas was discontinued.